chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 #### Discovery Source

-The Chef Automate Integration App augments the existing CMDB servers and inserts new servers into the ServiceNow CMDB.
-The Chef Automate Integration App uses the ServiceNow Discovery IRE (Identification and Reconciliation Engine) to insert or update servers.
+The Integration App augments the existing CMDB servers and inserts new servers into the ServiceNow CMDB.
+The Integration App uses the ServiceNow Discovery IRE (Identification and Reconciliation Engine) to insert or update servers.

 The Integration App distinguishes between discovered Configuration Items (CIs) and imported CIs.
 CIs discovered by the Integration App have a default value of **Chef Automate** in the **Discovery Source** field in the `cmdb_servers` table.